Buford, North Dakota

 Buford is an unincorporated community in Williams County, North Dakota, United States.
 It is the nearest community to the Fort Union Trading Post National Historic Site.

+History

 It is named for the nearby historic Fort Buford at the confluence of the Missouri and Yellowstone Rivers.

+The population was 20 in 1940.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Williston, 23 mi to the northeast.